 There are a number of goals and objectives to be achieved in the management and development of Chugach State Park.
 They are designed to provide for a spectrum of outdoor experiences while protecting park resources.
 This section presents a list of goals, organized into three groups: Recreation, Resources and Access.
 Each goal statement is followed by specific objectives that are not ranked in terms of priority.
-These objectives, along with the park purposes, help establish values that aid in making management decisions.
+These objectives, along with the park purposes, establish values and guidelines used in making management decisions.